Aeron/fish-functions/README.md

 Some are very usable, yet some are just gimmicks and tinkering (e.g., `cal` and `notify`), and some are simply outdated and irrelevant (e.g., `vpn` and `smtp`).

+> [!WARNING]
+> Most of the functions here written for macOS as a platform.
+Yet some of them
+> are entirely POSIX-compatible.
+Please check before use.

 ## Fish theme

 `fish_prompt.fish` is a theme I currently use.
 Inspired by